justinjiajia/personalwiki/nn.md

 ## 1. Creating a fresh EC2 instance

-Log into the AWS Management Console, go to EC2, and click on Launch instances.
+Log into the AWS Management Console, go to EC2, and click on **Launch instances**.

-The technical set up of the fresh instance are as follows:
+The technical setup of the fresh instance are as follows:

-- Ubuntu Server 20.04 LTS (HVM), SSD Volume Type
+- **Ubuntu Server 20.04 LTS (HVM), SSD Volume Type**

 - **t2.micro** – free tier

 - The default security rule allows only SSH connections to the instance.